 Should I Add Water to Coolant Overflow Tank?

-If the engine is overheating and you need to cool it down quickly, water can be used in a pinch but isn’t highly recommended.
+If the engine is overheating and you need to cool it down quickly, water can be used in a pinch, but it isn’t highly recommended.
 It’s only to be used to get you home.

 Water doesn’t contain the same corrosion-protecting properties that coolant or antifreeze have.
 It’s not designed to work in the cooling system the same way.
 Not only do you leave the system vulnerable without this protection, but water will freeze when the temperatures drop.
 If you are driving in winter weather, you don’t want to put water in the system, as it can create a whole mess of other problems.